jnsp/nvim-config/README.md

 :PlugInstall
 ```

 This is how it works.
-There are another commands for `vim-plug` [here](https://github.com/junegunn/vim-plug#commands).
+There are other commands for `vim-plug` [here](https://github.com/junegunn/vim-plug#commands).

 ## Plugin

 I introduce some useful plugins with my taste.
 You can select some of them.
-But don't install every plugin without understading what they do for you.
-There are so many vim plugins, many people just installed it.
-Install one of them carefully watching the difference with before and after the plugin.
-It's like enjoyful shopping.
+But don't install every plugin without understanding what they do for you.
+There are so many vim plugins, and many people just installed them.
+Please install one of them carefully, watching the difference between before and after the plugin.
+It's like festive shopping.

 ### Nerdtree

 The [NERDTree](https://github.com/preservim/nerdtree) is a file system explorer.
-It makes visual file tree in the Vim editor.
+It makes a visual file tree in the Vim editor.
-The NERDTree has no short cuts originally.
+The NERDTree has no shortcuts originally.
-It recomemends some shortcuts to add on `init.vim` like blow.
+It recommends some shortcuts to add on `init.vim` like below.

 ```vim
 nnoremap <leader>n :NERDTreeFocus<CR>